-- Sign your card on the signature panel as soon as you receive it to stop anyone else from taking ownership or trying to use it.
+- Sign your card on the signature panel as soon as you receive it to prevent anyone else from taking ownership or trying to use it.

 - Your credit card is not transferable.
 Only the person whose name appears on the front of the card is authorised to use it.
-This is the same with your debit cards, even though they don’t contain your name on the front of the card.
+The same applies to debit cards, even though they don’t contain your name on the front of the card.

-- If you have a debit, cheque and credit card, don’t choose the same PIN for all of them, so that if you lose one, the others will still be safe.
+- If you have a debit, cheque and credit card, don’t use the same PIN for all of them as should you lose one, the others won’t be at risk of being compromised.